GLOBAL MASTER OF BUSINESS ADMINISTRATION (GLOBAL MBA)

 77% of the U.S. employers and 87% of companies in the Asia Pacific plan to hire an MBA graduate.

 Overall, about 2 in 3 candidates plan to apply to a program in the United States (65%), making it the most popular destination.

 MBA SALARIES BY INDUSTRIES

-During this two-year program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.
+During this program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.

 The Global MBA is a rigorous MBA program offered in a flexible format.
 The program will provide you with core business mastery and develop your leadership capacity in fields including general management, business strategy, globalization, innovation, and entrepreneurial management.
 The program structure and curriculum is designed to transform you into a highly skilled professional with a deep understanding of the market economy.

 Our student body is very diverse.
 Northwood has a large international presence both at our U.S. locations and abroad.
 Following graduation, our alumni are at ease in complex, multi-cultural business environments with a professional network of friends from around the world.

 At Northwood, we know who our students are, and we care about them.
 Our personalized learning communities include not only students, but the entire faculty, administration, and staff, who care deeply about all the students who have made Northwood their university of choice.
 Learning takes place in more than just the classroom.
 With a multitude of activities from which to choose, students realize significant personal and professional growth which, after graduation, will set them apart as they launch their careers.

 A Northwood University education has many distinctive components.
 Everything we do at Northwood University is designed to help graduates take their places as future leaders of a global, free-enterprise society.